Manufacturers raise concerns on hefty cost of freight

-A number of leading manufacturers based in Labasa have raised their concerns on the cost of freight to and from Vanua Levu, at a public consultation with the Fiscal Review Committee in Labasa yesterday.
+A number of leading manufacturers in Labasa have raised their concerns on the cost of freight to and from Vanua Levu.

+Concerns were raised at a public consultation with the Fiscal Review Committee in the Norther town yesterday.

 Pinto Industries Limited Managing Director, Vishal Narayan says there is a hefty cost of freight and then they would have to pay for a two-way freight.

-Narayan says they are paying more than other manufacturers around the country.
+Narayan claims they are paying more than other manufacturers around the country.

 “It is costing me more than $2000 a container which comes from Suva to my factory and after manufacturing … the same because the major population is in Viti Levu, so 80% goes back.”